 Faculty of Communication

 The Faculty of Communication aims to educate undergraduate students in social sciences and post-graduate students in communication sciences with knowledge and competences in journalism and public relations.
-The faculty also focuses on producing undergraduate and post-graduate level specialists in sociology, social anthropology, photography and multimedia communication.
+The faculty also focuses on producing undergraduate and post-graduate level specialists in sociology, social anthropology, photography, multimedia communication, journalism, public relations and psychology.